-We at hampers.com are on a journey to minimising our environmental impact, while enhancing the positive influence we have on the local communities that we are a part of.
-This is a key motivating factor in all decisions that we make, from packaging right through to the charities that we support
+This is a key motivating factor in all decisions that we make, from packaging right through to the charities that we support.

-We know just how important it is for companies and individuals to do their bit to help the environment and the planet and, while we know we’re all human and we’re not perfect, there are many steps that we take to do our bit and actively reduce our environmental impact and contribution to society.
+We know just how important it is for companies and individuals to do their bit to help the environment and the planet and, while we know we’re all human and we’re not perfect, there are many steps that we take to actively reduce our environmental impact and improve our contribution to society.
 Below are just a few of the ways we do this…

-There are many actions that we take to help reduce our carbon footprint and our effect on this planet, not least striving to use local companies - both close to our base in Oxfordshire and around the UK, while not compromising on the level of quality of our gift hampers - from our packaging through to our suppliers.
+Offsetting our carbon doesn't mean that we're wasteful.
+There are still many actions that we take to help reduce our carbon footprint and our effect on this planet, not least striving to use local companies - both close to our base in Oxfordshire and around the UK, while not compromising on the level of quality of our gift hampers - from our packaging through to our suppliers.

-We also, where possible, encourage our corporate customers who are placing large orders to have them all delivered to one central location, instead of being delivered here, there and everywhere.
+We encourage our corporate customers who are placing large orders to have them all delivered to one central location, instead of being delivered here, there and everywhere.

 It’s not just us though; all businesses based within Milton Park, where we call home, are encouraged to car share where they can and there are also dedicated ‘cycle to work’ days which are heavily promoted around the area.
 We even have access to a regular electric shuttle bus that connects the train station and the surrounding areas to our business park, allowing staff and guests to contribute towards our ethos of doing our bit for the planet.